daniel-023/daniel-023/README.md

 # Hello, I'm Daniel 👋

-I'm a double major in Linguistics and History with a strong interest in data science and speech and language technology.
+I'm a double major in linguistics and history with a strong interest in data science and speech and language technology.

 ## 🌟 Projects
 ### NLP